 190 St Station: August 29, 2020 - September 2021 (now November 2021)

 New elevators at 190 St are now in service!
 Construction began August 29, 2020.
 As part of our work, we found unanticipated issues with some of the steel beams that support the elevator shaft.
-We have now successfully rectified the issue and replaced these distorted beams, and the project is scheduled for completion in November 2021.
-The elevators are out-of-service for the duration of the project.
-While we work, trains will continue to serve the station with access through the passageway to Bennett Avenue.
+We have now successfully rectified the issue and replaced these distorted beams, and the project was completed at the end of November.